elpwc/elpwc/README.md

 About "elpwc":
 A word from a [conlang](https://en.wikipedia.org/wiki/Constructed_language) called *Kalsa Annueso* I made before.
-Sounds /ˌe̝ɭ.pʰʊkʰ/.
-Meaning is "*the earth*".
+Pronounciation is /ˌe̝ɭ.pʰʊkʰ/ in IPA, with a meaning "*the earth*".
-I've been using it as my internet identification from the beginning of middle school period up to now,
+I've been using it as my internet identification from the beginning of middle school period till now,
-only because it never repeats with existing usernames.
+only because it never repeats with other existing usernames.

 [![Wniko GitHub stats](https://github-readme-stats.vercel.app/api?username=elpwc&show_icons=true&count_private=true)](https://github.com/anuraghazra/github-readme-stats)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=elpwc&layout=compact)](https://github.com/anuraghazra/github-readme-stats)